Early acts of 50 famous musicians

 Garth Brooks

 Although he casually played music in his youth, Brooks was known more for his athleticism—he was skilled in football and baseball and earned a track and field scholarship to Oklahoma State University, where he competed in javelin-throwing.
 After graduating with an advertising degree, he set his sights on a music career.
 His influences were more rock- and folk-oriented until 1981, when he became inspired by George Strait's debut single "Unwound."
 Country was a good fit for Garth, who relocated to Nashville in 1985 and was signed two years later.
-He remains among the biggest-selling artists in the genre.
+He remains among the biggest-selling artists in the genre, though he has faced backlash and scrutiny over sexual assault allegations leveled against him in October 2024.

 Shania Twain